chenx/Reading/System_Design/SPA_SEO_solution.md

 <br/>

-### Is it the same for Angular too, right?
+### How does Angular handle SEO?

-Yes, the core deployment and architectural rules are exactly the same for Angular too, but with one major twist.
+The core deployment and architectural rules are exactly the same for Angular too, but with one major twist.

 If you build a standard, out-of-the-box Angular application, it behaves exactly like standard React or Vue: it builds a Client-Side Rendered (CSR) application that serves a blank HTML file, resulting in the same SEO limitations.
 However, if you want to use the same Backend-for-Frontend (BFF) setup you chose for React, you do not need to look for an external framework like Next.js.
 Angular has this capability built right into its own official ecosystem.